Lanzhou Zhongchuan International Airport: Terminal complex

-The new Terminal 3, which dwarfs the two older terminals is scheduled to handle all flights from 20 March 2025 onwards.
+The new Terminal 3, which replaced the two older terminals is scheduled to handle all flights from 20 March 2025 onwards.

 Terminal 1

 Shaped like the letter T, this terminal consisted of eight airbridges.
 The original terminal had a single airside level for arrivals and departures.
 Arrivals were segregated by a glass screen from departing passengers.
 Check-in was handled on the upper level, while the lower level housed the baggage hall.

 With the opening of Terminal 2 in 2015, this terminal's landside facilities have been shut down for refurbishment and parts of the terminal will be mothballed until future growth warrants the reopening of these facilities.
 Airside lounges, gates and shops remain in use.

 Terminal 2

 Designed and shaped to resemble the wing of flying geese, at 61000 m2, this terminal greatly increased the operational space at Lanzhou Airport.
 It added an extra two piers to the existing terminal.
 It houses 30 extra check-in desks, 12 passenger gates, 9 airbridges and separate levels for arriving and departing passengers.
 The new terminal was opened for travellers in February 2015.
-After opening of the new Terminal 3, Terminal 2 was closed for renovations.
+After opening of the new Terminal 3, Terminal 2 was closed for renovations and is expected to transformed into a Cargo Terminal post renovation.